ptarmiganlabs/butler-docs/content/en/docs/getting started/operations/_index.md

 How to start and keep Butler running varies depending on whether you are using Docker or a native Node.js approach.

-### Running under Docker
+{{< tabs tabTotal="2" tabID="1" tabName1="Docker" tabName2="Native Node.js" >}}
+{{< tab tabNum="1" >}}

-Starting Butler is easy.
+Starting Butler using Docker is easy.

 First configure the `docker-compose.yml` file as needed, then start the Docker container in interactive mode (with output sent to the screen).
-This is useful to ensure everything works as intended when first setting up Butler.
+This is useful to ensure everything works as intended when first setting up Butler SOS.

     docker-compose up